Lab Announcements

 January 2012

-The IASL welcomes Keji Adebayo who joins us as a research assistant at Massachusetts General Hospital.
-Keji graduated from Williams College in 2004 with a BA in Anthropology.
+The IASL welcomes Morenikeji Adebayo who joins us as a research assistant at Massachusetts General Hospital.
+Morenikeji graduated from Williams College in 2004 with a BA in Anthropology.
 She has continued her education with classes in cognitive neuropsychology, philosophy of mind, health psychology, and a post-baccalaureate pre-medicine program.
-Keji's research interests involve the nature of individual subjective experience, consciousness, perception, and how people make meaning of life.
+Morenikeji's research interests involve the nature of individual subjective experience, consciousness, perception, and how people make meaning of life.

 September 2011